 - Public Assistance (PA) Grant Program, Categories C-G

 - Flood Mitigation Assistance (FMA) Program

-For more information, as well as requests for training and technical assistance to apply for HMA mitigation planning and/or project grants, tribal officials can contact FEMA’s Regional Tribal Liaisons or HMA Branch Chief in the Mitigation Division of the appropriate FEMA Regional Office.
+For more information, to request training, or assistance on applying for HMA mitigation planning and/or project grants, Tribal officials can contact their Regional Tribal Liaison or HMA Branch Chief in the Mitigation Division of the appropriate FEMA Regional Office.

 General Tribal Resources

 - Pre-Disaster Recovery Planning Guide for Tribal Governments (2019) helps Tribal governments prepare and plan for recovery before a disaster.

 - FEMA and Tribal Nations: A Pocket Guide (2014) has FEMA’s policies related to Tribal engagement.
 It outlines key FEMA programs and how they relate to federally-recognized tribes.
 It also has contact information for FEMA’s Tribal liaisons.